codeforpdx/recordexpungPDX/src/frontend/developerUtils/developerUtils.md

 To make a search request you do not need specific first name, last name, or date of birth at this point.
 Currently we are returning static JSON based on a successful OECI authenticated request.

 To use them replace the corresponding files in the `/src/backend/expungeservice/endpoints/...` folder.

-## IMPORTANT!
-Do not check these modified files into version control.
-They should only be used to help build out the remaining frontend components for the search results.

 from the root directory of the app you can run: